 Chemical peels involve applying a gentle acid mixture to the face to remove top layers of the skin, revealing smooth and improved skin texture.
 Furthermore, chemical peels can reveal new skin, stimulate collagen growth, and improve skin issues like acne scarring.

 Chemical peels help with acne scarring by smoothing the skin surface and reducing hyperpigmentation.
+Click here to learn more about what chemical peels work best with different skin types.
 How effective they are will depend on the severity and type of acne scarring you have.

 There are basically two types of acne scarring: